 Participants will learn the roles of Canadian federal, provincial, territorial and local departments and agencies with regard to formulation, implementation and enforcement of regulations.
 The responsibilities of policymakers, researchers, management and elected officials in policy development and communication will be examined.
 Tools used in scientific evidence based policy making will be studied.
 Participants will analyze complex scientific reports including meta-analyses and surveillance data reports to evaluate the validity and degree of certainty of the evidence supporting scientific and epidemiological questions.
 Using social research tools, students assess the impact of public health policies on stakeholders and consumers.

 Participants will learn methods and approaches for food policy and regulation development by applying them to a current topic of interest in food safety or nutrition public health.
 Using social and scientific research tools, background information and context will be gathered and analyzed.
 Best practices will be used to develop policy on the chosen issue and a determination of whether changes to regulations should be recommended will be made.
 Research projects will be presented to fellow students, professors and guest evaluators.

 Prerequisite: Successful completion at least two courses of the following courses: NUT 1, NUT 2, NUT 3.

 |NUT 5||Internship||15 weeks|

-Students will apply knowledge gained in the classroom in a real-life work environment through the completion of a paid internship in a federal government department, a provincial government department, an appropriate non-government organization, a food company or other suitable environment.
+Participants will apply knowledge gained in the classroom in a real-life work environment through the completion of a paid internship in a federal government department, a provincial government department, an appropriate non-government organization, a food company or other suitable environment.
 The competencies practiced will vary depending on the work assigned by the employer.
-Students will complete a project or work package and submit a report at the end of the internship describing the required competencies:
+Participants will complete a project or work package and submit a report at the end of the internship describing the required competencies: